 Amazon’s outage has raised a lot of questions – but like many other companies, Nasuni views this as less a question about the viability of the cloud, and more of a question about architecture and systems design.

 We have been asked, and have considered, the potential for users to select a “mirroring” approach to data protection – meaning that instead of having a single provider on a given volume within the Filer you would be able to select two and data would be mirrored between them.
 Another approach we’ve been asked about is the concept of the “redundant array of inexpensive clouds” approach – essentially building a RAID device across cloud storage providers.

 In both cases there’s a fundamental flaw: It assumes equality between the providers in terms of performance, uptime, and more importantly – cost.
-We’ve previously discussed the true cost of cloud storage (with a webinar here), and while we would never rule out the potential to add mirroring of objects between clouds, we have to keep a close eye on the costs involved for both us as a company, and to our users.
+We’ve previously discussed the true cost of cloud storage, and while we would never rule out the potential to add mirroring of objects between clouds, we have to keep a close eye on the costs involved for both us as a company, and to our users.
 As it stands today, you can easily have multiple volumes on a given Filer pointed at different cloud storage providers, and if you chose to, you can write the same data to both volumes, or mirror them using the built-in data migration service.

 We’re confident in our architecture and our ability to continue to serve customers in the face of outages – a “cloud-based” architecture does not remove anyone from the need to make sound architectural decisions and having proper processes in place in the face of failure.

 The following posts have more information about the Amazon outage, and how these individual companies dealt with it both from a customer service and architectural standpoint.
 They are good reading, and fundamentally the “cloud” and service built on top of it are going to get better due to this outage and lessons learned.